 The chart is based on the bills Kim has sponsored and cosponsored from Jan 3, 2017 to Jun 17, 2021.
 See full analysis methodology.

 Ratings from Advocacy Organizations

-Kim was the primary sponsor of 1 bill that was enacted:
+Kim was the primary sponsor of 3 bills that were enacted:

 - H.R.
 4988 (116th): To designate the facility of the United States Postal Service located at 14 Walnut Street in Bordentown, New Jersey, as the “Clara Barton Post Office Building”.